 Sport is a vital aspect of the overall student experience at Kingston University.
-In recognition of this, the University has invested in valuable improvements to Tolworth Court sports ground, the centrepiece of which is a sports pavilion which opened on 6 October 2010.
+In recognition of this, the University has invested in valuable improvements to Tolworth Court sports ground, the centrepiece of which is the new sports pavilion.

 The new pavilion is a two-storey structure containing: